-Whilst patch diffing the November 2019 patches, VS-Labs Research Team identified a silently patched information leak in the
+Whilst patch diffing the November 2019 patches, VS-Labs Research Team identified an information leak in the

 NtGdiEnsureDpiDepDefaultGuiFontForPlateau function of

-This bug affects systems running Windows 10 version 1709 to 1903 on both 32-bit and 64-bit systems.
+This bug affects all systems running Windows 10, Windows Server 2016 or Windows Server 2019.
 In the following sections we will discuss how this bug was discovered, what its impact is, as well as how Microsoft attempted to patch the vulnerability.

 The first step in performing analysis of any Windows N-Day vulnerability is to perform a patch analysis.
 Patch analysis can be performed using a variety of different techniques, however one of the most common and efficient methods is patch diffing.